 Creating a business that stands the test of time is no small feat!
 It’s a joy for us to celebrate major career milestones with AdThrive publishers as they become true icons in the industry.

-This year, AdThrivers Caz and Craig Makepeace are celebrating 10 years of creating content for their site yTravel — a travel blog that shares their family travel tips, guides, and inspiring adventures.
+In 2020, AdThrivers Caz and Craig Makepeace celebrated 10 years of creating content for their site yTravel — a travel blog that shares their family travel tips, guides, and inspiring adventures.

 We’re chatting with Caz on their journey over the past decade and their secret ingredient to building and sustaining a successful business.

 A decade of publishing is an amazing accomplishment!
 What has the journey been like?